lyohe/lyohe/README.md

 ### 🔭 I’m interested in:

-developing my ideal accounting software with APIs to automate all activities related to financial accounting.
+to develop my accounting software with APIs to automate all activities related to financial accounting.

 ### 📫 How to reach me: